cerner/terra-dev-site/README.md

 Dynamically builds a react-hash-routed site based on site configuration, navigation configuration and component configuration.

 Provides the following script:
-* `generate-compoent-config`: generates the component configuration needed to build the site.
+* `generate-component-config`: generates the component configuration needed to build the site.

 Provides the following default configuration:
 * `site.config.js`: must supply the componentConfigPath